-The two transistors on the left calculate the logical function and that on the right is simply an invertor.
-Sometimes this is followed by an additional buffer for a totem pole output.
-With a 1k7 Ohm pull-up, about 1 mA flows through the gate whenever an input is high and the gate then dissipates 5 mW.
+The two transistors on the left calculate the logical function, that in the middle is simply an invertor, and the circuit on the right is a buffer called an emitter follower.
+With a 1k6 Ohm pull-up, about 1 mA flows through the gate whenever an input is high and the gate then dissipates 5 mW.
 There are also difficulties in finding the right sizes for the transistors and resistor.